Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 You can still tag things conceptually (`political_intrigue`, `court_drama`, etc.).

-# 2.7 – JSON vs Markdown: Who Does What?
+# 2.7 – JSON vs Markdown: Who Does What? - Complete

 **JSON is the index card.**
 **Markdown is the full page.**